BenSturgeon/word_2_vec/README.md

 # word_2_vec
-This is a project to experiment with developing word2vec model as part of learning about AI and transformers.
+This is a project to experiment with developing a word2vec model as part of learning about AI and transformers.